UPDATED: Jul 27, 2020

 Originating from a tropical wave off the west coast of Africa, Hurricane Harvey became the deadliest hurricane to hit mainland Texas in decades.
 With 130 mph+ winds and torrents of rain, it quickly overwhelmed small towns before settling over Houston, pouring a year’s worth of rain in a week on the Space City and much of the rest of southwestern Texas.

 Hurricane Harvey caused 103 direct and indirect deaths, with flooding causing over $125 billion in damages.

-Learn more: Cheap car insurance in Jonesboro, AR
+Learn more: Cheap auto insurance in Jonesboro, AR

-This results in fewer drivers on the road, which can result in fewer fatal crashes.
+Another major hurricane that resulted in fewer drivers on the road, which usually means less deaths by car.
 That is likely the reason that the fatal crash number dropped during Hurricane Harvey compared to the same dates for the previous year.

 In the video above, BBC Newsnight covers the aftermath of Hurricane Harvey, speaking with residents about the disaster, noting the damage of the storm, such as sand across the highways and alligators dumped onto the streets.

 They even cover topics such as climate change being a possible cause of Hurricane Harvey, although for one respondent in an interview, the jury was still out.